msavoury-carecloud/deepstream.io-website/permissioning.md

 To use file-based permissioning, the config file must contain the key `permission.type` with the value `config`.
-The name of the permissioning file must be provided in the deepstream config file under the key `permission.options.path` and can be chosen arbitrarily and if a relative path is used to indicate its location, then this path uses the directory containing the config file as base directory.
+The name of the permissioning file must be provided in the deepstream config file under the key `permission.options.path` and can be chosen arbitrarily.
+If a relative path is used to indicate its location, then this path uses the directory containing the config file as base directory.

 In summary, if the permissioning rules can be found in `conf/permissions.yml` and if the configuration file is `conf/config.yml`, then a minimal config for